autism-101/hugo-website/content/english/faq.md

 faq_list:
 - title: "I heard that Autism is caused by vaccinations.
 Is that true?"
   content: 'No, it is not true.
 There have been many studies done to try to find a link and none have.
-Here is a good resource for you to learn more - [learn more](https://www.cdc.gov/vaccinesafety/concerns/autism.html)'
+Here is a good resource for you to [learn more](https://www.cdc.gov/vaccinesafety/concerns/autism.html)'

 - title: "Do you support the use of functioning labels?"
   content: "No, you can see my viewpoint on that topic [here](/functioning-labels/)"